Les Miles Officially Agrees to Contract to Become Kansas Head Coach

 Les Miles is returning to college football after officially agreeing to a deal that will make him head coach at the University of Kansas, Miles told Dennis Dodd of CBS Sports on Sunday.

 Brett McMurphy of Stadium reported Miles would receive a five-year contract.
+Ross Dellenger of Sports Illustrated reported Miles will make $2.75 million per season, which is "about" $2 million less than his salary at LSU.

+Kansas athletic director Jeff Long issued a statement on Miles' hire on his Twitter account.

+His national reputation as a great recruiter and as a coach who student-athletes love playing for will enable us to break the cycle and return a winning tradition to @KU_Football.
+We are thrilled to have @CoachLesMiles and his family as Jayhawks!

 It was becoming increasingly apparent that Miles would be joining the Jayhawks.
-Sports Illustrated's Ross Dellenger reported on Nov.
+Dellenger reported on Nov.
 16 the two sides were working to finalize a deal for the 65-year-old.

 Miles previously reached an agreement on a $1.5 million buyout of his LSU contract that would allow him to return to coaching.
 He was fired by the Tigers in September 2016 after a 2-2 start to the season.